netisheth/Big-Mart-Sales/README.md

 # Big-Mart-Sales

+- Build a predictive model and predict the sales of each product at a particular outlet.
-We want to analyze how sales vary by outlet type (Grocery store versus Supermarket Type 1, 2, or 3) and city type (Tier 1, 2 and 3)
+- Analyze how sales vary by outlet type (Grocery store versus Supermarket Type 1, 2, or 3) and city type (Tier 1, 2 and 3)

+Using this model, BigMart can understand the properties of products and outlets which play a key role in increasing sales.

 ### Data